 Driving Under the Influence—Marijuana

-Marijuana is now legal both medically and recreationally in Colorado.
-However, the legal use of marijuana has led to an increased number of people driving with elevated levels of THC in their system.
-While many people have developed a tolerance to THC and carry an increased base-line of THC without it actually impairing them, the DUI laws in Colorado are not well tailored to protect those individuals from a presumption that they must be impaired.
+Marijuana is now legal both medically and recreationally in Colorado, and that has lead to an increased number of people driving with elevated levels of THC in their system.
+While marijuana use has been legalized, driving while under the influence of marijuana has not.
 As a result, increasing numbers of people that use marijuana recreationally or medically are being charged with Driving Under the Influence of Drugs (DUID).
-If you find yourself in this position, you should call DUI Attorney Patterson Weaver immediately for a free consultation.
-DUI Attorney Patterson Weaver has the experience and dedication to fight for you in what can often be scientifically complicated “Driving Under the Influence of Marijuana” cases.
+If you find yourself in this position, you should call the offices of Patterson Weaver Law immediately for a free consultation with one of our criminal defense attorneys, all of whom have the experience and dedication to fight for you in what can often be scientifically complicated “Driving Under the Influence of Marijuana” cases.

 What are the Laws Related to “Driving Under the Influence of Marijuana” in Colorado?

 The DUI statute in Colorado defines reads as follows:

 ". . . driving a motor vehicle or vehicle when a person has consumed alcohol or one or more drugs, or a combination of alcohol and one or more drugs, that affects the person to a degree that the person is substantially incapable, either mentally or physically, or both mentally and physically, to exercise clear judgment, sufficient physical control, or due care in the safe operation of a vehicle.”
 C.R.S.
 42-4-1301(1)(f)."